Marketcircle/AXElements/docs/AXElements.markdown

 very natural and declarative style that describes user interactions.

-The framework is optimized for writing tests that require automatic GUI manipulation, whether it be  finding controls on the screen, typing, clicking, or the various other ways in which a user can interact with the computer.
+The framework is optimized for writing tests that require automatic GUI manipulation, whether it be finding controls on the screen, typing, clicking, or other ways in which a user can interact with the computer.

 ## Getting Started